I don’t like last minute changes to my plans.

 I decided to be spontaneous.
 I registered for a ticket without much thinking.

-And I attended the event: “I Am Tomorrow” the next day to get some inspiration from other female entrepreneurs and leaders.
+And I attended a Google-organized event: “I Am Tomorrow”, the next day to get some inspiration from other female entrepreneurs and leaders.

 The Path Less Trodden